TL;DR — Why Most Grant Applications Get Rejected

 - Assemble a Cross-Functional Team: Grant writing should not be the sole responsibility of one person.
 Involve your programme, finance, and leadership staff from the very beginning.
 My experience coordinating multi-departmental proposals at the WFP taught me that this is essential.
 Programme staff ensure the activities are realistic, finance staff ensure the budget is accurate, and leadership ensures the project aligns with the strategic vision.

-Bonus Mistake #6: Using a Generic, ‘One-Size-Fits-All’ Proposal
+Bonus Mistake #6: Using a Generic, “One-Size-Fits-All” Proposal

-Why It’s a Red Flag for Reviewers
+Why It Is a Red Flag for Reviewers

 The Winning Solution: Create a Master Proposal and Tailor It Expertly

 Efficiency is key, but it should not come at the cost of quality.
 The solution is not to write every proposal from scratch but to develop a system for expert customisation.
+A solid grant proposal template gives you a reliable structural foundation to build that master document from, ensuring no critical section is ever missed.

-- Develop a ‘Master Proposal’: Create a comprehensive internal document that contains all your core boilerplate language.
+- Develop a “Master Proposal”: Create a comprehensive internal document that contains all your core boilerplate language.
 This should include your organisation’s history, detailed descriptions of your core programmes, key data points, staff bios, and a collection of success stories and testimonials.
 This is your internal library of pre-approved content.
 At FundRobin, we call this document the “Grant Seeking Fundamentals” and the concept is covered in Smart Proposal, a central repository to build from.

 - Mirror the Funder’s Language: When you begin tailoring your application, actively use the keywords and phrases from the funder’s RFP, website, and annual reports.
 If they consistently talk about “capacity building,” use that term instead of “training.”
 This shows you are listening and speaking their language.